SERVING SIZE: 1/2 c

 (Not you?
 Keep scrolling!)

 View Other Ingredients for Autumn-WinterSauerkraut is recommended for Autumn-Winter.
-Check out these other Autumn-Winter ingredients here.
+Check out these other Autumn-Winter foods here.

 Comments & Impressions of 'Sauerkraut'Do you like 'sauerkraut'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'sauerkraut'?